Don Brash: Childhood, education and marriage

 Don Brash was born to Alan Brash, a Presbyterian minister and son of prominent lay leader Thomas Brash, and Eljean Brash (née Hill), in Whanganui on 24 September 1940.

 His family moved to Christchurch when he was six.
 He attended Cashmere Primary School and Christchurch Boys' High School before going to the University of Canterbury where he graduated in economics, history and political science.
-He continued his studies in economics, receiving his master's degree in 1961 for a thesis arguing that foreign investment damaged a country's economic development.
-The following year he began working towards a PhD (again in economics, at the Australian National University), which reached the opposite conclusion.
+He continued his studies in economics, receiving his master's degree in 1962 for a thesis arguing that foreign investment damaged a country's economic development.
+The following year he began working towards a PhD (again in economics), at the Australian National University.

-In 1964 Brash married his first wife, Erica, with whom he had two children.
-In the 1980s he and his Singaporean secretary, Je Lan Lee, entered into a relationship.
-Both were married at the time.
-He separated from his first wife in 1985 and four months after they were divorced he married Lee.
-In 2007, his second marriage also broke up, following an affair with Diane Foreman, then Deputy Chair of the Business Round Table.
+In 1964 Brash married Erica, with whom he had two children.
+In the 1980s he and his Singaporean secretary, Je Lan Lee, who was also married, began a relationship.
+He separated from Erica in 1985 and four months after they were later divorced, he married Lee.
+In 2007, his marriage to Lee also broke up, following an affair with Diane Foreman, then Deputy Chair of the Business Round Table.
 Brash and Lee had one child together.

 Early career

 Brash went to Washington, D.C. in the United States in 1966 to work as an economist for the World Bank.
 However, he returned to New Zealand in 1971 to become general manager of Broadbank Corporation, a merchant bank.

 Brash's first entry into politics came in 1980 when the National Party selected him to stand as its candidate in the by-election in the East Coast Bays electorate.
 Brash's attempt at the seat, however, failed – some believe that this resulted from the decision by Robert Muldoon, National Party Prime Minister, to raise tolls on the Auckland Harbour Bridge, an important route for East Coast Bays residents.
 The seat went to Gary Knapp of the Social Credit Party.
 Brash again failed to win the seat at the 1981 general election.

 In 1982 Brash became managing director at the New Zealand Kiwifruit Authority, which oversaw the export of kiwifruit (he still grows kiwifruit as a hobby).
-In 1986 he became general manager of Trust Bank, a newly established banking group.
+From 1986 to 1988, he served as the general manager of Trust Bank, a merger of nine trustee savings banks.